aminrj/aminrj.github.io/_posts/2026-05-23-ai-security-threat-modeling-production.md

 The gap between "we understand AI security" and "we ship secure AI" is the most exploitable surface in the enterprise right now.

+### What if you're a startup?

+Everything above assumes you have a security team, a compliance function, and budget for tools.
+If you're a startup or a small team, the methodology still applies.
+Just scale it down.
+Skip the Big Four entirely.
+Use PyRIT and Garak instead of commercial tools.
+Run the threat model in two weeks instead of two months.
+You don't need ISO 42001 or NIST mapping in month one.
+Those come later when you're selling to enterprises that require them.
+Focus on the Quick Start checklist items first, then add the rest as you grow.
+The principles don't change, only the effort.

 ### A real example

 In a recent engagement with a financial services company deploying a multi-agent customer service system, our threat model uncovered a Layer 3 → Layer 4 → Layer 2 attack chain that the internal team had missed entirely.
 The agent framework allowed a tool call to query the customer database, but there was no validation between the LLM's output and the tool parameters.
 A prompt injection at Layer 1 could cascade through the agent framework into direct database exfiltration.
 The remediation was straightforward — parameter validation and scope-limited API keys — but without the cross-layer analysis, it would have shipped to production.

 ### What I do

 I'm Amine Raji, PhD, CISSP.
 I help engineering and security teams deploy AI agents without creating new attack surfaces.
 I've spent 15+ years securing critical systems in banking, defense, aerospace, and automotive, and the last few years focused specifically on AI/LLM security.
-I offer engagement packages that cover the full 7-phase threat modeling methodology described here, from scoping through release gate decision.
+I write about threat modeling, agent security, and the operational gaps that most frameworks miss.

 If you're deciding whether your AI project is safe to ship to production, the question is not whether you've read the right framework.
-The question is whether you can produce all seven deliverables from Part 5 — with a named owner on every finding and acceptance criteria on every mitigation — before the launch date.
+The question is whether you can produce all seven deliverables from Part 5, with a named owner on every finding and acceptance criteria on every mitigation, before the launch date.

 If you can, ship.
 If you can't, you don't have a threat model.
 You have a wish list.

-**Need help running a production AI threat model?** [Get in touch](/contact/) or [book a call](/contact/).
-I'll help you determine whether your system is ready to ship, and if not, what it takes to get there.
+If you're working through this yourself and get stuck, feel free to [reach out](/contact/) — happy to help.

 ---

 *This article will be maintained as the field evolves.
-The 2026 update cycle has accelerated: most AI security guidance from before October 2025 is now obsolete.
+The 2026 update cycle has accelerated: a significant portion of AI security guidance from before October 2025 is now outdated.
 Always check publication dates on AI security research — the half-life is now under 6 months.*